Olympus XZ-1 vs Panasonic GX800

 It is notable that the XZ-1 has a hotshoe, while the GX800 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The GX800 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the XZ-1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the XZ-1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XZ-1 was succeeded by the Olympus XZ-2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the XZ-1 and GX800 can be found, respectively, in the Olympus XZ-1 Manual (free pdf) or the online Panasonic GX800 Manual.

 So how do things add up?
 Which of the two cameras – the Olympus XZ-1 or the Panasonic GX800 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.